Glossary

 Cohort of New Residents

-A hypothetical group of new residents assumed to enter the CCRC over a specified period of time and assumed to have certain demographic characteristics.
-(ASOP No. 3)
+A prospective group of residents to the CCRC assumed to have certain statistical or demographic characteristics.
+(Proposed Revision of ASOP No. 3)

 Cohort of New Residents or New Members